MaastrichtU-IDS/dsri-documentation/website/docs/openshift-migrate-project.md

 :::caution No GPU yet

-We are will migrate the GPU node to the new cluster soon.
+We will migrate the GPU node to the new cluster soon.
 But it is currently still deployed on the old cluster, you will need to use the old cluster to deploy an application on GPU.

 :::

 ## Migrate your applications

-All templates you have been using on the previous version of the DSRI have been adapted to the new cluster (with improvements in some cases), so you can easily restart the same application using a template on the new cluster
+All templates you have been using on the previous version of the DSRI have been adapted to the new cluster (with improvements in some cases!), so you can easily restart the same application using a template on the new cluster (e.g. RStudio, JupyterLab, VSCode, databases, etc)

-If you deployed a custom application you should be able to start it on the new cluster the same way you started it before
+If you deployed a custom application you should be able to start it on the new cluster the same way you started it before.

 ## Migrate your data